thiagojc89/budget-app-flask/README.md

 3. A chart would be placed in the center of the page giving a visualization by Amount(vertical axis) Vs Date (Horizontal axis).

 4. The chart will use the registration date as the starting point.
-5. The Chart will show the of 30 days, from the startig point
+5. The Chart will show 30 days, from the startig point